carlostorrescubila/Portfolio/content/en/home/experience.md

     description: |2-
         Responsibilities included:

-        * Instructed students from various fields on how to use statistics in their work
+        * Advised students on the application of advanced statistical techniques to academic projects.
-        * Assisted teaching and observed best practice
+        * I supported teaching in applied statistics courses, promoting the use of analytical tools and statistical software.

 design:
   columns: '2'